 What our summer students have to say

 A pilot project was launched in January 2019 with the University of Toronto, Faculty of Law, for two law students to work on claims of wrongful convictions for credit.
-Innocence Canada will host up to six students for the 2019-2020 academic year.
+Due to its success, Innocence Canada will continue to host UofT law students for a full academic year.
+In 2020-2021, Innocence Canada will host up to four students.

 Students participating in the Innocence Canada externship will have an opportunity to develop their legal skills in a highly specialized criminal law setting.
 Students will develop an understanding of wrongful convictions and criminal law more broadly, by working directly with experienced lawyers on active case files.